Zoë Bread

-Zoë Bread (also known by the alias Mary Greenburg) is a British social media personality, filmmaker, and designer.
+Zoë (born 12 January 1995), known online as Zoë Bread (also known as Mary Greenburg), is a British social media personality, filmmaker, and designer.
 She is best known for creating TikTok videos in which she hides her face behind a slice of bread.

-Zoë began posting on TikTok in the early 2020s and has gained over 1.4 million followers as of May 2025.
+Zoë Bread began posting on TikTok in February 2022 and has gained over 1.5 million followers as of February 2026.
 Her videos often feature humorous takes on local news and everyday situations.
 In 2025, she attracted national attention for a campaign challenging parking signage in Manchester, which led to a council review and refunds for fines.
 She also designs merchandise and uses recurring characters in her content.

 Personal life

-Little verified information is available about Zoë Bread outside her social media presence.
-She uses aliases online, including Mary Greenburg, and conceals her face in videos by holding a slice of bread, which has become a defining feature of her persona.
+Zoë was born on 12 January 1995.
+She conceals her face in videos by holding a slice of bread, which has become a defining feature of her persona.
+In addition to her Zoë Bread alias, she also uses other aliases online, including Mary Greenburg.

 Videos

 On TikTok, Zoë makes satirical videos that typically document her daily life and trips around the country, and is sometimes spotted in the act due to her increased fame.

 Her videos contain an unpredictable variety of comedic themes including taking headlines very seriously, including one Manchester Evening News Article called "The Greater Manchester village which will add ten years to your life – but has one downside" which Zoë responded to by trying to find the downside in person.
 Some of Zoë's other notable videos include a visit to Thorpe Park Leeds business park after "mistaking" it for the theme park near London, asking someone if they knew where Saw – The Ride was, searching for Bono in Norfolk, and jokingly saying she'd throw books around a porcelain museum in Worcester.

 In 2024, Zoë had a brief conflict with an actor playing The Grinch on Hits Radio Manchester, calling him a "thieving green little freak" after he supposedly stole a joke from her about the Wicked movie.

+In 2025, Zoë started making videos fighting against parking fines issued by councils including Manchester and Liverpool City Councils.
+She also made a petition to the government to "Increase regulation of parking signage".